 At Stratford St Mary Primary school, we recognise the extra challenges that pupils in receipt of pupil premium funding may face.
 As a school we use the pupil premium fund to mitigate against these challenges.
-This may be in the form of extra academic tuition, access to a mental health first aider or continuing CPD to ensure quality first teaching in every class in every lesson.
+This may be in the form of extra academic tuition, additional support in class, access to a mental health first aider, additional support of a play therapist or specialist appointments and continuing CPD to ensure quality first teaching in every class in every lesson

 Our ultimate goal is for all disadvantaged pupils to achieve their full potential and maintain progress in line with their peers or to make better progress.
-These pupils will be focus in our developmental review meetings to ensure they are on track for meeting their end of year target.
+These pupils will be focused in our developmental review meetings to ensure they are on track for meeting their end of year target.
 Those identified as at risk of falling behind will have structured academic support put in place to prevent this.